-- (i) The Outstation time shall be set to Co-ordinated Universal Time (UTC).
-No switching between UTC and British Summer Time (BST) shall occur for Settlements data storage requirements. - (ii) Time synchronisation of the Outstation shall only be performed by communication with the Settlement Instation. - (iii) The overall limits of error for the time keeping allowing for a failure to communicate with the Outstation for an extended period of 10 days shall be:- - (a) the completion of each Demand Period shall be at a time which is within ± 10 seconds of UTC; and - (b) the duration of each Demand Period shall be within $\pm 0.1\%$, except where time synchronisation has occurred in a Demand Period.
+- (i) The Outstation time shall be set to the Universal Time Clock (UTC) also known as Greenwich Mean Time (GMT).
+No switching between UTC and British Summer Time (BST) shall occur. - (ii) Time synchronisation of the Outstation shall only be performed by communication with the Settlement Instation. - (iii) The overall limits of error for the time keeping allowing for a failure to communicate with the Outstation for an extended period of 10 days shall be:-

+- (a) the completion of each Demand Period shall be at a time which is within ± 10 seconds of UTC; and - (b) the duration of each Demand period shall be within $\pm 0.1\%$, except where time synchronisation has occurred in a Demand Period.